stevencombs/retrocombs.github.io/_posts/2021/2021-01-16-thevic20-games.md

 ## SUPPORT THIS POST and help me caffinate!

-If you found this post or its contents useful, consider buying me a coffee (see below)!
+If you found this post or its contents useful, consider buying me a coffee (click the coffee cup in the lower-right)!

-<script data-name="BMC-Widget" src="https://cdnjs.buymeacoffee.com/1.0.0/widget.prod.min.js" data-id="retroCombs" data-description="Support me on Buy me a coffee!" data-message="You can now buy me a coffee so I have the energy and resources to create more great content!" data-color="#FF813F" data-position="Right" data-x_margin="18" data-y_margin="18"></script>

 ## Video Errata